Using Finasteride While Transitioning

 Finasteride Basics and Background

 Finasteride has been in the public eye for more than 50 years and achieved FDA approval in 1997.
+Finasteride is an FDA-approved medication that treats prostate enlargement and male pattern hair loss.
 Here are the facts about Finasteride that everyone should know before adding it to their regimen.

 How Does It Work?

 The active mechanism of Finasteride is a 5-alpha reductase inhibitor, which makes it different from other types of hair loss remedies and medications on the market.
-While the other FDA-approved hair loss medicine Minoxidil is a topical blood flow booster, Finasteride directly interacts with an important testosterone byproduct called dihydrotestosterone (DHT).
+While the other FDA-approved hair loss medicine Minoxidil is a topical blood pressure-related medication, Finasteride directly interacts with an important testosterone byproduct called dihydrotestosterone (DHT).

-Since DHT has long been identified as a primary cause of male-pattern balding, Finasteride works to stop the conversion of testosterone to DHT and thereby save healthy hair from miniaturizing and falling out.
+Since DHT has long been identified as a primary cause of male-pattern balding and secondary male characteristics, Finasteride works to diminish the conversion of testosterone to DHT and thereby slow down and sometimes reverse the androgenic effects of miniaturizing hair.

 A big advantage of Finasteride is its ease of use and simplicity.
 Just one small tablet per day is required, and no topical gels or solutions are needed to achieve results.